-Each microphone must have a green LED event defined.
-This requires creating seven more events similar to the event in Figure 11 for each of Table Mics 2 through 8.
+Each TS-001 must have a green LED event defined.
+This requires creating seven more events similar to the event in Figure 11 for each of TS-001's associated with Table Mics 2 through 8.
 In the action for each of these events, use the Green LED Table Mic 2 through 8 respectively.
+You can copy and then edit an event to simply add more events like the event just created.